An uncountable Furstenberg--Zimmer structure theory: Preliminaries

 \begin{remark} The canonical model has been implicitly introduced in the literature at several occasions, e.g., see \cite{fremlinvol3,segal,DNP,ellis,EFHN,kakutani-l,dieudonne-counter,halmos-dieudonne} where such models are also referred to as ``Stone'' or ``Kakutani models''.

-If $\Gamma$ is a countable group, we denote by $\mathbf{SpProbAlg}^\op_\Gamma$ the subcategory of $\OpProbAlgG$ whose systems consist of separable $\OpProbAlg$-spaces.
-In \cite[\S 2]{glasner2015ergodic}, a ``Cantor model'' is associated to $\mathbf{SpProbAlg}^\op_\Gamma$-systems which satisfies some functoriality, where such Cantor models are formed on closed subspaces of the classical Cantor set.
-These Cantor models are not canonical, but amenable to classical tools such as disintegration of measures.
-Furstenberg \cite[\S 5-6]{furstenberg2014recurrence} works with ``separable systems'' which are concrete probability spaces on which a countable group acts measure-preservingly such that the associated $\OpProbAlgG$-systems (with the help of the $\mathtt{AlgAbs}$-functor which is described below) are in the subcategory $\mathbf{SpProbAlg}^\op_\Gamma$. \end{remark}
+For a countable group $\Gamma$, let us denote by $\mathbf{PrbAlg}^\sigma_\Gamma$ the subcategory of $\OpProbAlgG$ whose systems consist of separable probability algebras.
+In \cite[\S 2]{glasner2015ergodic}, a ''Cantor model'' is associated to each $\mathbf{PrbAlg}^\sigma_\Gamma$-system which satisfies some functoriality properties, (such Cantor models are formed on closed subspaces of the classical Cantor set).
+These Cantor models are not canonical, but amenable to classical disintegration of measures.
+Furstenberg \cite[\S 5-6]{furstenberg2014recurrence} works with ``separable systems'' which are concrete probability spaces on which a countable group acts measure-preservingly (modulo null sets) such that the associated $\OpProbAlgG$-systems (with the help of the $\mathtt{AlgAbs}$-functor which is described below) are in the subcategory $\mathbf{PrbAlg}^\sigma_\Gamma$. \end{remark}

 The categories $\OpProbAlgG$ and $\CHProbG$ are not dual to each other (similarly, as the categories $\vonNeumannG$ and $\CStarAlgUnitTrace$ are not so).
 However we have a functor $\mathtt{AlgAbs}$ (cf. Figure \ref{fig:algabs}) that associates with every $\CHProbG$-system a $\OpProbAlgG$-system such that $\mathtt{AlgAbs}\circ \Stone$ is naturally isomorphic to the identity functor on $\OpProbAlgG$.